onflow/flow/docs/content/kitty-items/start.md

 ✔ Admin account initialized
 ```

 As indicated in the logs, your account details are stored in a new file: `.env.testnet.local`.
-This file will be used whenever you restart the service, so you don't have to handle account creation again.
+This file will be used whenever you start the service, so you don't have to handle account creation again.

 > **Note**: Never commit this file to Git - it contains your private key!